Summer Australian Equities

 How did your portfolio perform?

-Summer Australian Equities delivered a return net of fees and before tax of -0.37% during May.
-For the 12 months to the end of May the fund delivered a return net of fees and before tax of 14.04%.
+Summer Australian Equities delivered a return net of fees and before tax of –1.49% during October.

-We actively manage the fund’s foreign currency exposures.
-As at 31 May 2024, these exposures represented 97.47% of the value of the fund.
-After allowing for foreign currency hedges in place, approximately 66.51% of the value of the fund was unhedged and exposed to foreign currency risk.
+We actively manage your fund’s foreign currency exposures.
+As at 31 October 2024, these exposures represented 99% of the value of the fund.
+After allowing for foreign currency hedges in place, 56% of the value of the fund was unhedged and exposed to foreign currency risk.

 What are we thinking about the future?